hardscrabble/hardscrabble.github.io/_posts/2015-03-29-ruby-keyword-arguments-arent-obvious.md

 stir_fry(8, ingredients: ["pepper", "seitan"], sauce: "fancy")
 {% endhighlight %}

 What the hell is happening there?
-Maybe it's clear.
+Maybe it's clear to you. it's not to me.
 The first two arguments are ordinal, and the first one has a default value.
 So Ruby compares the arguments we provide when we call the method to the arguments in the method definition, and sees that we provided what looks like one ordinal value, and a few keyword values, so the one ordinal value must be `zest`, because `servings` has a default value and `zest` does not (Ruby here is smarter than I realized).

 It kind of feels like Ruby is going to let us make this method definition more confusing, for example by moving the keyword arguments before the ordinal